INCF/nineml-python/doc/source/hierarchical.rst

 We also need to specify that the voltage send port from the iaf needs to be connected to the voltage receive ports of the synapse.
-Similarly we need to connect the current port from the synapses into the current reduce port on the iaf neuron.
+Similarly we need to connect the current port from the synapses into the current reduce port on the IAF neuron.
 These connections are shown in red on the diagram, and correspond to the arguments corresponding to the `port_connections` argument.

 In a diagram: